The Former Circus City Architectural Salvage Building Is Now a New Event Space

 Pemberton operated the store in 2010, offering a unique collection of Americana and circus memorabilia, including vintage furniture and posters, furniture, records and circus artifacts, before he ultimately relocated to Virginia.
 The property was purchased in 2020 by 1001 Central Avenue Holdings LLC for $850,000.

-Now Amber Bixby, a 27-year-old Sarasota native, will open Aleur Event Collective there this fall, with the help of her father, Michael Bixby and fiancé Joey Azar.
+Now it's Aleur Event Collective, run by Amber Bixby, a 27-year-old Sarasota native, with the help of her father, Michael Bixby and fiancé Joey Azar.

 Image: Google Maps

 Although the 1954 building isn't locally historically designated, it looks like it should be.
-Inside, the space has a dusty, warm, warehouse feel, with original architectural features like a long exposed brick wall and high wood-beamed ceilings—elements Bixby plans to integrate into the design of Aleur Event Collective.
-The outdoor portion of the space will get a lush garden treatment, and inside will be polished concrete floors.
+Inside, the space has original architectural features like a long exposed brick wall and high wood-beamed ceilings.
+Last year, Bixby told us the outdoor portion of the space would get a lush garden treatment, and inside will be polished concrete floors.
 Two of the three large industrial garage doors will be replaced with glass.

 Although Bixby and her family come from a wedding event venue background—they're the former owners of The Barn at Lone Oak Acres in Parrish, where they still consult with the new owners—the Aleur space is an urban pivot.